Customs duty calculation methodsExplore the different ways duty is calculated.

 If you have ever sent or received goods to or from another country, you’re likely familiar with paying import duty.
 But have you noticed that the duties that you pay are different depending on what and where you’re importing/exporting?
 That’s because different countries have different duty rates based on the type of products being imported, the Harmonized System (HS) code, and other factors.
 The ways different countries assess duty are called calculation methods.
-This guide will outline the following:

 Ad valorem: Duty charged as a percentage of the value of the goods.

 There are four ways in which countries calculate duties:

 Ad valorem based on CIF (cost, insurance, and freight)

 Method for calculating import duties where the tax is calculated on the cost of the order plus the cost of freight, insurance, and seller's commission

 Ad valorem based on FOB (free on board)